Jerril Rechter AM appointed CEO of the Australian Sports Foundation

 "Jerril is an exceptional leader with a proven ability to drive strategy, innovation and partnerships across complex environments," Professor Kelly said.

-“Her experience across sport, government and purpose-driven organisations makes her uniquely placed to lead the Australian Sports Foundation as we continue to grow philanthropic support for athletes, clubs and communities.
+"Her experience across sport, government and purpose-driven organisations makes her uniquely placed to lead the Australian Sports Foundation into its next phase of growth.

-Professor Kelly also acknowledged the contribution of Interim CEO Ryan Holloway, thanking him for his leadership and stewardship during the transition period.
+Professor Kelly also acknowledged the contribution of Interim CEO Ryan Holloway during the leadership transition.

 "I am deeply committed to strengthening the ability of sporting organisations and athletes to access sustainable philanthropic funding, and to lead an organisation that supports and enables them to thrive," Ms Rechter said.